 Do you know how to answer this difficult principal interview question: Upon what basis do you believe school priorities should be established?

-It is important that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
+It is essential that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
 The following could be a possible answer or it may provide some ideas for you to tailor your response.

 I believe that school priorities should be established by making use of evidence-informed processes and tools to evaluate school performance, and by self-assessing to identify school priorities.
 Think about the top factors to achieve student success.

-Using the School Improvement Framework can help in these matters, as the framework will help to critically examine a school’s programs and practices.
+Using the School Improvement Framework can assist in these matters, as the framework will help to critically examine a school’s programs and practices.
 School priorities should be established across four main disciplines: learning and teaching, leading and managing, student environment, parental relationships, and community involvement.
 Once a school has self-assessed using the School Improvement Framework as a basis, it can then decide which areas it most needs to focus its priorities in order to move forward in a positive direction.

 In addition to priorities focused specifically on school improvement, there are also priorities that should be established that are less concrete and more about ensuring a positive learning environment.
 For instance, if the school is very multicultural or has issues with bullying, then a major priority should be focused on self-esteem, acceptance, and societal responsibility.
 This emphasizes the importance of taking into account other influences on the school community outside of just academics.